 With a similar feel to Edgewater Beach, this is another great area to lay down a blanket in the sand and enjoy the sunset.
 I love this beach because there are a lot more piers to sit on and enjoy the view than it’s counterpart.
 This area may be a little less crowded than Edgewater, too.

-While these are my personal favorites, I know there are plenty of other great areas to visit.
+While these are my personal top six places to catch a sunset in northeast Ohio, I know there are plenty of other great areas to visit.
 Where’s your favorite place to watch the sunset?